New bounds on Axion-Like Particles in the Ultraviolet from Legacy Data: Data and methods

 The spectra are shown in Figures~\ref{fig:spectra_sw} and~\ref{fig:spectra_lw} and listed in Table~\ref{tab:data_IUE}, along with the exposure, angular separation from the center of the DM halo used for our fiducial analysis and from M87, and modified D-factor (see Section~\ref{sec:model_IUE}).
-We remove energy bins flagged for data quality as well as region $\lambda < 1230$~\AA, to remove the bright Ly$\alpha$ emission.
+We remove wavelength bins flagged for data quality as well as the region $\lambda < 1230$~\AA, to remove the bright Ly$\alpha$ emission.
 For long-wavelength spectrograph data, we restrict the range to 1950~\AA~$<\lambda<$~3250~\AA.
 The red lines in Figures~\ref{fig:spectra_sw} and~\ref{fig:spectra_lw} mark the continuum model that we subtract from the data.
 For our search, further background subtraction is appropriate in addition to what is already done in INES.
 While INES accounts for instrumental backgrounds such as radioactive decay, sky background, scattered light, and readout noise, in our case, continuum emission from the target of observation (M87) also constitutes a background.
 To determine the continuum level, we use the asymmetrically reweighted Penalized Least Squares algorithm (arPLS)~\cite{2015Ana...140..250B} with a smoothness parameter of $10^5$.
+Given the narrow width of a potential ALP decay line, its presence would not significantly affect the arPLS continuum estimate.